Proper Goldfish Water Temp

 You can choose from the Stainless Steel hanging thermometer; the Plastic suctioned thermometer or the Floating Glass Thermometer, which also can be suctioned.

 The Stainless Steel hanging thermometer is hung on the inside of the aquarium from the edge of the tank glass and should be mostly (if not completely) covered by the tank water.
+The suctioned Plastic thermometer can be placed on any of the inner walls and at any depth inside the tank.

 Finally, the suctioned (or floating) Glass thermometer can be secured to an inner wall at any depth by the suction cup, or it can be free floating inside the aquarium.